WAZE-TV: Affiliation with The WB

-South Central Communications, based in Evansville, acquired the station on September 18, 1997 for $5 million to convert it into a commercial general entertainment outlet.
-A few weeks later on November 1 of that year, it became affiliated with The WB, and changed its call letters to WWAZ-TV, activating a network of repeaters to better cover the market.
-From then until 2003, the station was also affiliated with UPN to air that network's programming following The WB's prime time schedule.
+South Central Communications, based in Evansville, acquired the station on September 18, 1997, for $5 million to convert it into a commercial general entertainment outlet.
+A few weeks later on November 1 of that year, it became affiliated with The WB, and changed its call letters to WWAZ-TV, activating a network of repeaters to better cover the Evansville market.
+From the time the station affiliated with The WB until 1998, the station was also affiliated with UPN to air that network's programming following The WB's prime time schedule.
 In 1999, it began branding as WAZE-TV, after its Evansville repeater, and changed its call letters to match in 2000.
 The original location of the studio at that time was in the South Central Communications building.
 Later, they occupied a facility just down a hill in a remodeled nursery/plant store that was later expanded to include a studio.
 The WWAZ-TV call letters were used by a station in Fond du Lac, Wisconsin, which has since changed calls to WIWN.

 Affiliation with The CW

 On January 24, 2006, the Warner Bros. unit of Time Warner and CBS Corporation announced that the two companies would shut down The WB and UPN and combine the networks' respective programming to create a new "fifth" network called The CW.
 WAZE-TV was announced to become a charter CW affiliate when the network launched on September 18.

 South Central sold WAZE to Roberts Broadcasting in 2006.
-Soon after taking control, Roberts disabled the station's old Website at wazetv.com.
+Soon after taking control, Roberts disabled the station's old website at wazetv.com.
 A new site at cwaze.com debuted in 2008, but that site was itself closed down in mid-2009.
 In mid-2007, Roberts moved the station's master control to company flagship WRBU in St. Louis, leaving only a sales staff in Evansville.
 In January 2009, the Evansville office was closed altogether.